Lease extension on Freehold property

-1. The shorter a lease is, the more problematic your flat will be once you come to sell.
-This is not because of any legal implications, more to the point is the fact that banks won’t lend money (mortgage) for a property that has a short lease.
+1. The shorter a lease is, the more problematic selling your flat will be once you come to sell it.
+This is not because of any legal implications; more to the point is the fact that banks won’t lend money (mortgage) for a property that has a short lease.
 “Short” in this instance is usually anything less than 80 years.

 2. It is possible to extend a lease under the terms of the Leasehold Reform (Housing & Urban Development) Act 1993.